 People who worked 55 hours or more per week were 13% more likely to develop heart disease than those with more regular work weeks.
-A separate analysis of data from previous studies found that those who worked more than 55 hours a week were one-third more likely to suffer a stroke according to a story in HealthDay News.
+According to a story in HealthDay News, a separate analysis of data from previous studies found that those who worked more than 55 hours a week were one-third more likely to suffer a stroke.

-"The risk is almost as bad as smoking, which increases the risk of stroke by about 50 percent," Stephan Mayer, M.D., director of neurocritical care at Mount Sinai Health System in New York City, told HealthDay News.
+"The risk is almost as bad as smoking, which increases the risk of stroke by about 50 percent."

-In 2012 U.S. Senator Mark Kirk (R-IL) suffered a stroke at age 52.
-Kirk went through extensive rehab and is back to work in the Senate.
-While he has some physical limitations, he was very lucky that his intellect is still with him.
+In 2012, then U.S. Senator Mark Kirk (R-IL) suffered a stroke at age 52.
+Kirk went through extensive rehab and went back to work in the Senate.
+He ran for re-election and lost to Tammy Duckworth.
+He is now still active in Washington politics.
+While he has still has some physical limitations, he was fortunate that his intellect remained.

 Cognitive decline related to stroke is usually called vascular dementia or vascular cognitive impairment to distinguish it from other types of dementia.
 In the United States, it is the second most common form of dementia after Alzheimer's Disease.
 Vascular dementia is preventable, but only if the underlying vascular disease is recognized and treated early.